kstafford3/ssh2-shell-server/README.md

 `ShellSession` is also responsible for managing changes to the client's viewing window, updating the stream's `rows` and `columns` fields.

+## Fields
+### `username`
+Contains the username that the client authenticated under.

+### `authentication`
+Contains a value from the last Authenticator that succeeded, leading to this session's creation.

 ## Events

 ### `stream-initialized`